Skip to navigation Skip to content

 Answer

-Why is the registration payment amount being reduced?
+Why was the registration payment phased out?

 With the incentive moving to lifetime patient registration, it is expected the number of patient registrations the practice needs to enter will significantly reduce annually.